-Reaction Recovery is a private coaching program designed to help individuals thrive in their new life free from the grips of a substance use disorder.
-It is a 1 on 1 service designed as a behavioral approach to help individuals identify areas to make focused and intentional lifestyle modifications.
+Reaction Recovery is a private coaching service designed to help individuals thrive in their life of recovery from substance use disorders.
+It is a one to one, intensive behavioral approach to help individuals identify areas to make focused and intentional lifestyle modifications.

-When these considerations get repeated across thousands of iterations, and with a little guidance and accountability, they turn into real change.
-That’s when the behaviors turn into habits, new neural pathways start to form until eventually this new life of abstinence doesn’t feel so difficult and actual sustainable, meaningful recovery is able to start happening.
+When these considerations get repeated across thousands of iterations, and with a little guidance and accountability, they become a foundation upon which the rest of the individual's recovery will be built.
+Eventually - through ruthless repetition - new neural pathways begin to form until eventually this life of abstinence doesn’t feel so difficult and a sustainable, meaningful recovery is able to take shape.

 NOTE: There is a lot of information written into these pages, and we appreciate the time that you are spending unpacking it all.
 The guidance included on this website is what we deeply believe in after many years of study, experience and observation.
 The 12 Daily Rules for Recovery as well as any nutritional repair tools described on this site are not intended as substitutes for any needed psychotherapy, medical care, or spiritual guidance.
 They are intended to provide additional relief, where appropriate.

 Recovery from alcohol and drug addiction must involve every aspect of the individual's mental and physical being.
 Addiction is a fierce and tenacious condition, insidious in its onset, cunning in its methods, and ruthless in its progression.